johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 ## The general approach

 The general approach is the same for both Azure Pipelines and GitHub Actions.
 One way or another, we'll make use the Bicep `lint` command to lint our Bicep files.
-As yet, there is no way to export the results of the lint command as a file.
+As yet, there is no option to export the results of the lint command as a file.
 This may come, and [there is a discussion about it](https://github.com/Azure/bicep/issues/11960).
 However, there is a way to achieve our goal, which came out in discussion with [Anthony Martin](https://github.com/anthony-c-martin) of the Bicep team.
 We can write the output of the `lint` command to a file like so:

 ```
 bicep lint main.bicep --diagnostics-format sarif > lint.sarif